Mandatory Child Abuse Reporting

 - Any other information that will help to establish the cause of abuse or identify the abuser.

-- If you reasonably believe that another person with whom you come in contact abused a child in the past, your reporting obligation has no time limit and you are to contact DHS or law enforcement.
-Your reporting obligation regarding abuse inflicted on a person is only triggered when the person whom you think may have been abused is still a "child" at the time you have the reasonable suspicion of abuse.
-You are still encouraged, however, to provide information to DHS or law enforcement so as to avoid potential future harm by the accused against other persons who are "children" under the law.
+If you reasonably believe that another person with whom you come in contact abused a child in the past, your reporting obligation has no time limit and you are to contact DHS or law enforcement.
+Additionally, you are obligated to report when you have a reasonable suspicion that a “child” was abused in the past if they are still under 18 years old.
+For example, if a 16-year old discloses they were abused when they were five years old you must report.
+If a 30-year old discloses they were abused as a child you do not need to report.
+Your reporting obligation regarding abuse inflicted on a person is only triggered when the person whom you think may have been abused is still a “child” at the time and you have reasonable suspicion of abuse.
+While you are not obligated to report abuse disclosures by adults, you are still encouraged to provide information to DHS or law enforcement so as to avoid potential future harm by the accused against other persons who are “children” under the law.

 The reporter’s identity will remain confidential to the full extent allowable by law.
 If court action is initiated, the reporting person may be called as a witness or the court may order that the reporter’s name be disclosed.
 Only people with firsthand knowledge of the child’s situation can provide testimony proving that abuse has occurred.

 Oregon law (ORS 419.025) provides that anyone participating in good faith in making a report of child abuse and who has reasonable grounds for making the report will have immunity from any liability, civil or criminal, that might occur with respect to the making or content of such report.

 A mandatory reporter who fails to report child abuse is subject to prosecution of a Class A criminal violation of the law, which carries a maximum penalty of $2,000.
 Some mandatory reporters have also been sued for damages in civil court for failure to report.

 What if I am concerned about a PCC student’s well-being?